Rigidity of mapping class groups mod powers of twists

 \begin{proof}[Proof of Lemma \ref{cssXmcgdtn}] We proceed by induction on $r$, the base case $r\le2$ being true by the description of the HHS structure.
 Then let $r\ge 3$ and choose three indices $\ov U_1,\ov U_2, \ov U_3$.
 Take lifts $U_1, U_2, U_3, U_1'$ such that $U_1\perp U_2$, $U_2\perp U_3$ and $U_3\perp U_1'$.
 Let $g\in DT_K$ be an element mapping $U_1$ to $U_1'$.
 For each of these surfaces we choose a family $C_i$ of filling curves, in such a way that $C_1'=g(C_1)$.
 Since $U_1$ and $U_2$ are disjoint, we have a join $C_1\star C_2$, and similarly for the other disjoint pairs.
 Then morally we have a "path" $C_1, C_2, C_3, C_1'$, and we want to show that we can glue $C_1$ to $C_1'$, as if we were looking for a "closed lift" of this path.
 The situation in the curve graph is as follows:

 We proceed by induction on the complexity of $g$.
-If $g$ is the identity we are done; otherwise fix a curve $x\in C_1$ and let $(s,\gamma_s)$ be as in Proposition \ref{cor3.6}.
-If $d(x,s)\le1$ we can apply $\gamma_s$ to everything and proceed by induction.
-Otherwise either $C_2$ or $C_3$ are fixed by $\gamma_s$ pointwise, since if not we can find a path from $x$ to $x'$ that does not intersect the star of $s$, thus violating the Bounded geodesic image Theorem \ref{bgit} (here we use the fact that consecutive $C_i$s form a join).
+If $g$ is the identity we are done; otherwise fix a curve $x\in C_1$, let $x'=g(x)$, and let $(s,\gamma_s)$ be as in Proposition \ref{cor3.6}, applied to $x$ and $g$.
+If $d_{\C}(x,s)\le1$ we can apply $\gamma_s$ to everything and proceed by induction.
+Otherwise, one between $C_2$ and $C_3$ must be fixed by $\gamma_s$ pointwise, since if not we can find a path from $x$ to $x'$ that does not intersect the star of $s$, thus violating the Bounded geodesic image Theorem \ref{bgit} (here we use the fact that consecutive $C_i$s form a join).
 Either way we can apply $\gamma_s$ to part of our chain and proceed by induction.\\ At the end of this process we get that $U_1,U_2,U_3$ are pairwise disjoint.
 Now suppose that, for $3\le k<r$ we can find representatives $U_1,\ldots, U_k$ such that $U_1,U_2,U_i$ are pairwise disjoint for all $3\le i\le k$, and we want to show that the same holds for $k+1$.